-INTR 101 Global Perspectives 1.
+1. INTR 101 Global Perspectives-4 credits

 The international studies core course, is required of all majors.
 Normally taught annually in the spring semester, this class is for sophomores or juniors in the program.

 2-3.
+8 credits

 Two international courses that focus on global issues and/or the approaches used in different academic disciplines to study international topics.
 Courses include those on the following list.